 According to Office Vibes, the best candidates are off the market within 10 days.
 With the time frame being as condensed as it is, recruiting has become an increasingly competitive field.
 Keeping up with trends and creating new innovations has become a necessity to keep up with the competition.

-Here are some non-traditional recruiting techniques that you can use to level the playing field:
+A good suggestion is to start out by advertising your openings on free job posting sites.
+If you're looking for other methods, here are some non-traditional recruiting techniques that you can use to level the playing field:

 With social platforms such as Facebook, Twitter, Instagram, LinkedIn etc. having the largest audience available, not using them as recruiting tools would be crazy.
 In a study done by GlobalWebIndex, the average internet user has more than five social accounts.
 With each profile created, the user creates an online presence.
 By perusing these social media accounts, you are basically looking at someone’s resume.
 Not only can you see past jobs or where they got their education at, but you can evaluate how they would impact the company’s culture.
 How someone portrays themselves on social media can be a great indicator of how they might hold themselves professionally as well.